 Heparin is a glycosaminoglycan with alternating uronic acid and aminoglycoside units.
-It is an anticoagulant used either in its native unfractionated form (UFH) MW ~16 kD or in various partially depolymerized forms (LMWH) of 4-8 kD.
-The heparin-ELISA product number K-2500 is a quantitative enzyme-linked assay designed for the in vitro measurement of unfractionated heparin levels in human plasma.
+It is an anticoagulant used either in its native unfractionated form (UFH) MW ~ 16 kD or in various partially depolymerized forms (LMWH) of 4-8 kD.
+The heparin-ELISA product number K-2200 is a quantitative enzyme-linked assay designed for the in vitro measurement of unfractionated heparin levels low protein content fluids such as buffer or urine.
 This assay measures heparin directly using a heparin binding protein which has been conjugated to HRP.